National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

     }

     # ---- Asserts -----------
+    # These functions try to return helpful error messages for misspecifications
     assert_r_data_frame <- function(x) {
       if (!inherits(x, "data.frame")) {
         stop("The dataset is not an 'R data.frame`; convert it.")